 The Philadelphia Accent

 Philly Accent: Water is wooder.
-Many words that start with st- get more of a sht- treatment, so street sounds like shtreet.
+Many words start with st- get more of a sht- treatment, so street sounds like shtreet.
 The pronoun “our” sounds like are, and “orange” gets the same sound at its start—are-ange.
 “Bagel” goes by beg-el (but soft pretzels are better; see above).
 And jeet?
 That’s how caring Philadelphians ask if a person has eaten.

 how to speak philadelphian slang